Table of Contents

 With a strong earthy, peppery and smokey flavour it can range in levels of heat depending on the blend and type of chilli used.
 The paste can often have a strong garlicky flavour with a sharp kick of citrus.

 Harissa comes in 3 different forms – powder, paste and sauce.
 As with any spice blend, the recipe and the proportions of ingredients mixed together vary from region to region.
-Below are 3 popular recipes, each with its own unique texture and explanations of how to best use each blend in your cooking.
+Here are 3 popular recipes, each with its own unique texture, and explanations of how best to use each blend in your cooking.

-A combination of spices ground down into a powder that can be kept in the cupboard for months.
-It is fast and easy to make and has multiple uses.
-The advantage of the powder is it can be used during cooking as a seasoning, blended into dips and sauces and also used as a garnish.
-When sealed correctly in an airtight jar and kept in a cool dark cupboard space it will last up to 2 months.
+A combination of spices ground into a powder that can be kept in the cupboard for months.
+It is quick and easy to make and has a slight advantage over harissa paste.
+Harissa powder can be used in cooking as a seasoning and spice, added to dips and sauces or sprinkled over finished dishes as a garnish.
+It will keep for up to 2 months if properly sealed in an airtight jar and stored in a cool, dark cupboard.

 Typically Harissa Powder Ingredients Contain: